Primebrook/autotrader-client/README.md

-A react client to the [autotrader-api](https://github.com/ezeahunanya/autotrader).
+A react client to the [autotrader](https://github.com/ezeahunanya/autotrader) server.

 To run this application you'll need to have nodejs installed.
 Once you have it installed, install the dependencies with `npm install` and then run the application in development mode with `yarn start`.